frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 ```

 **[Image placeholder]**
-_Visualize the prefix sum query operation, showing how the BIT is traversed from $i$ down to 0 using the least significant bit._
+_Visualize the prefix sum query operation, showing how the Fenwick tree is traversed from $i$ down to 0 using the least significant bit._

 ##### 4.3 Range Query